-Road to Zero initiative was launched in October 2016 by the National Safety Council, Federal Highway Administration, Federal Motor Carrier Safety Administration and National Highway Traffic Safety Administration with the goal of eliminating roadway deaths within 30 years.
+Road to Zero initiative was launched in October 2016 by the National Safety Council, Federal Highway Administration, Federal Motor Carrier Safety Administration and National Highway Traffic Safety Administration with the goal of eliminating roadway deaths by 2050.
 U.S. Department of Transportation committed $1 million a year for three years to fund Safe System Innovation Grants.
 NSC administers the grants and is contributing $1 million over the three years to support the Coalition.

 2018 grants applications will be accepted through Jan.
 26, with winners announced in spring.
 Emphasis is on strengthening existing roadway safety programs, accelerating technology and infrastructure improvements, and implementing a safe systems approach to reach zero roadway fatalities.